omkarsingh1008/Sleep_recognition_from_video/README.md

 # Sleep recognition from video
-Sleep recognition is based on moment detection.
+Sleep recognition is based on motion detection.